ecadlabs/signatory/docs/jwt_auth.md

 ## Sample Signatory JWT configuration

 `jwt_exp` is the time duration (in minutes) for which the token is valid and it is optional.
-When not provided the token expiry is `current time + maximum Golang int64 ≈ 280 years`, otherwise it is `current time + given time`.
+When not provided the token expiry is 60 minutes, otherwise it is `current time + jwt_exp`.

 `secret` is the secret used to sign the JWT token.